JingXianHe/JXHCustomModalPresentation/README.md

 </p>
 <img src="img/customTransition.gif" alt="cubic transition" />
 <p>
   JXHCustomModalPresentation is very easy to use.
-For those geeks who use objective-c, you just download <b>JXHCustomModalPresent.a</b>, JXHCustomModalPresent.h, JXHOptionsSandBox.h and Singleton.h.
+For those geeks who use objective-c, you just download <b>JXHCustomModalPresent.a</b>, <b>JXHCustomModalPresent.h</b>, <b>JXHOptionsSandBox.h</b> and <b>Singleton.h</b>.
 Then you drag them into your project.
 Done!
 At the following steps I am going to show you how to use the JXHCustomModalPresentation.
 </p>
 <p>
     <p>1.   #import "JXHCustomModalPresent.h"</p>